ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 * Hosting of multiple languages for a specific project
 * Hosting of multiple projects on a single domain with "subprojects"

-Feel free to email me or find me at a conference if you want to talk more about these things, or have ideas for other neat features.
+Feel free to email me or find me at a conference if you want to talk more about these concepts, or have ideas for other neat features.

 Real Life Examples